 - The header file, date.h, contains the class declaration. - The implementation file, date.cpp, contains the member function definitions.
-Note that date.h is #include'ed. - date\main.cpp contains the code outside the class.
+Note that date.h is #include'ed. - date_main.cpp contains the code outside the class.
 Again date.h again is #include'ed. - Different organizations of the code are possible, but not preferable.
 In fact, we could have put all of the code from the 3 files into a single file main.cpp.
 In this case, we would not have to compile two separate files. - In many large projects, programmers establish follow a convention with two files per class, one header file and one implementation file.
 This makes the code more manageable and is recommended in this course.

-• The files date.cpp and date\main.cpp are compiled separately and then linked to form the executable program.
+• The files date.cpp and date_main.cpp are compiled separately and then linked to form the executable program.
+(You'll see this tomorrow in lab).

-First, we compile each source code .cpp file (which incorporate the .h file) and produce date.o and date\main.o:
+First, we compile each source code .cpp file (which incorporate the .h file) and produce date.o and date_main.o:

-'''

 g++ -c -Wall date.cpp

 g++ -c -Wall date_main.cpp

-'''